rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncOSX/blob/master/Licence.MD) ![GitHub Releases](https://img.shields.io/github/downloads/rsyncosx/RsyncOSX/v6.5.8/total) [![Crowdin](https://badges.crowdin.net/rsyncosx/localized.svg)](https://crowdin.com/project/rsyncosx) [![Netlify Status](https://api.netlify.com/api/v1/badges/d375f6d7-dc9f-4913-ab43-bfd46d172eb2/deploy-status)](https://app.netlify.com/sites/rsyncosx/deploys) [![GitHub issues](https://img.shields.io/github/issues/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncOSX/issues)

-RsyncOSX require macOS Catalina 10.15 and later versions of macOS.
+**RsyncOSX version 6.5.8** is released for macOS Catalina 10.15 and later versions of macOS.

+**RsyncOSX version 6.6.0** is released for **macOS Big Sur** only.
+The major work in this release is integrating Combine.
+Due to requirements of some features in Combine, version 6.6.0 is build for **macOS Big Sur** only.
+See [the Combine part](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX.md#Combine) in the readme for RsyncOSX.
 [The work on a SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) has commenced.
 The new app is called RsyncUI and will be released as a **new application** and not as an upgrade.

 The RsyncOSX repository contains two branches, the branch `version 6.6.0-combine-json` is also updated to the main branch.